-WARRANT AGREEMENT
+EXPIRED WARRANT

 In connection with Mr. O'Reilly's initial employment in 2016, the Company entered into a warrant purchase agreement with Mr. O'Reilly pursuant to which Mr. O'Reilly purchased for \$1.0 million the right to acquire 50,125 shares of Company common stock at an exercise price of \$112.08 per share.
-The warrant was fully vested at the time of purchase and became exercisable after the 51⁄2 year anniversary (April 7, 2022) of the date of purchase.
-The warrant will expire on the date that is 180 days after the exercise date.
-The Company will have the right to repurchase the warrant or all or a portion of the shares issuable upon exercise of the warrant if Mr. O'Reilly's employment with the Company is terminated for any reason.
-The warrant is subject to anti-dilution adjustments in connection with stock splits, tender offers and certain other events.
+The warrant was fully vested at the time of purchase and became exercisable for 180 days after the 51⁄2 year anniversary (April 7, 2022) of the date of purchase.
+The Company had the right to repurchase the warrant or all or a portion of the shares issuable upon exercise of the warrant if Mr. O'Reilly's employment with the Company was terminated for any reason prior to the expiration.
+The warrant was not exercised and has expired pursuant to its terms.